nbcommunication/MarkupJsonldModels/API.md

 $populatedJsonld = $markupJsonldModels->populatePlaceholders($jsonld, $page, [
 	'prefix' => 'page', // The prefix for placeholders to populate, e.g. 'page' for {page.title}, 'setting' for {setting.foo}, etc.
 	'truncate' => 100, // optional, truncate resolved values to a certain length
-	// Any other options you want to pass to WireTextTools::populatePlaceholders() can also be passed here and they will be forwarded to that method when the module populates placeholders in the model.
+	// Any other options you want to pass to WireTextTools::populatePlaceholders()
+	// can also be passed here and they will be forwarded to that method when
+	// the module populates placeholders in the model.
 ]);
 ```

+`populatePlaceholders()` forwards options to [[WireTextTools::populatePlaceholders()]].

 ## See also

 - [README.md](README.md) — placeholder syntax, hook examples, output behaviour, troubleshooting.
 - [Schema.org](https://schema.org/) — vocabulary reference.
 - [Google's structured data documentation](https://developers.google.com/search/docs/appearance/structured-data/intro-structured-data).

+## Notes

+- This module is autoloaded.
+Retrieve an instance with `$modules->get('MarkupJsonldModels')`.
+- The `jsonld_model` field is installed with the module but is not added to any template by default.
+- Model resolution precedence is page > template > default; an empty value falls through to the next level.
+- The API does not validate JSON — invalid JSON is silently skipped at render (and logged for superusers when `$config->debug` is true).
+- When `$config->debug` is true, `$page->jsonldOutput` bypasses the resolved-model cache and is recomputed on every request.
+- Readable/writable module config keys include `jsonld_model` (default model), `placeholders_ignore` (newline-separated placeholder names left un-populated) and `engineer_instructions` (AI agent site notes).

+**Source file:** site/modules/MarkupJsonldModels/MarkupJsonldModels.module.php